piglovesyou/node-hole/README.md

                 .then(JSON.parse);
             return posts; // An array.
         })
-        .pieces()    // Split the array into pieces, .pipe(async function (post) {   // ...then the next step can handle the piece one by one const comments = await fetch(`https://jsonplaceholder.typicode.com/posts/${post.id}/comments`)
+        .split()    // Split the array into pieces, .pipe(async function (post) {   // ...then the next step can handle the piece one by one const comments = await fetch(`https://jsonplaceholder.typicode.com/posts/${post.id}/comments`)
                 .then(res => res.text())